WestLuo74/pack_parser/README.md

 < Buffer 31 32 33 34 00 00 00 00 00 00 >
 < Buffer 31 32 33 34 35 36 37 38 39 30 >
 ```
 For writer, if fixedLength is undefined, fixedLength is the string's length(in bytes); and for the the reader, fixedLength must be specified when calling this function.

+### vbuffer()
+vbuffer() function likes string, it pack/unpack a nodeJs Buffer object with its length into/from result.

 ### buffer()
 buffer() function likes fstring(), it pack/unpack a nodeJs Buffer object into/from result.